dennisdietrich/First180Days/li article.md

 According to Wikipedia, management "[_is the process of managing the resources of businesses, governments, and other organizations_](https://en.wikipedia.org/wiki/Management)" whereas leadership "[_encompasses the ability of an individual, group, or organization to 'lead', influence, or guide other individuals, teams, or entire organizations_](https://en.wikipedia.org/wiki/Leadership)."

 Let's start with management.
-Managing resources means deciding which resources are needed to reach an organization's goals, assigned them to concrete projects or tasks, and continually monitor and evaluate their performance.
+Managing resources means deciding which resources are needed to reach an organization's goals, assigning them to concrete projects or tasks, and continually monitoring and evaluating their performance.
 While the term _human resources_ is facing increasing scrutiny and criticism (and arguably for good reasons), it is a technically accurate term.
 You need to figure out how many engineers you need to staff all of your projects.
 You need to assign those engineers to projects.